Farm Labor Contractor Certification

 Annual Audits

 EFI-approved auditors conduct annual audits to evaluate the FLC’s adherence to certification standards.
-These audits examine LT composition, records, workforce conditions, and other compliance criteria to ensure alignment with program requirements.
+These audits examine WMC Team composition, records, workforce conditions, and other compliance criteria to ensure alignment with program requirements.

 Corrective Actions

 If an audit reveals a nonconformance(s), FLCs must address them within a designated timeframe.
 Corrective actions are documented and monitored to ensure compliance is restored promptly.
-ITs and LTs play an active role in implementing solutions, while EFI staff provide guidance and support as needed.
+ITs and the WMC Team play an active role in implementing solutions, while EFI staff provide guidance and support as needed.

 Continuous Improvement